canonical/cloud-init/doc/rtd/reference/datasources/gce.rst

 * ``retries``

   The number of retries that should be attempted for a http request.
-  This value is used only after ``metadata_url`` is selected.
+  This value is used only after ``meta-data_url`` is selected.

   Default: 5

 * ``sec_between_retries``

-  The amount of wait time between retries when crawling the metadata service.
+  The amount of wait time between retries when crawling the meta-data service.

   Default: 1